lavilladaa/lavilladaa/README.md

 - 👋 Hi, I’m Laura Villada
-- 👀 I’m interested in a career change so I want to learn all the software developer has to know.
+- 👀 I’m interested in a career change and I would love to work in software development.
 - 🌱 I’m currently learning Angular and React
 - 💞️ I’m looking to collaborate on UI projects
 - 📫 lauravilladaa16@gmail.com